Disordering a permutation symmetric system: revivals, thermalization and chaos: Disordered kicked top: Quantum Dynamics

+for $\alpha \ll 1$.
+This follows from applying the order statistics of a randomly broken interval to random quantum states \cite{Lak_extreme,David_orderstats}, where the intensities represent the length of the pieces of a unit interval.

-The effective dimension $D_{\rm {eff}}$ is defined as the minimum value of $K$ such that $\sum_{i=1}^{K}|c_{i}|^{2}=1-\alpha$, where the coefficients are arranged in decreasing order of their magnitude and $\alpha$ is a small number we choose \cite{Haakebook, haake1987classical}.
-Figure~ \ref{fig_eff_dim} shows the plot of disorder averaged $\langle D_{\rm {eff}} \rangle _w$ as a function of $w$ for $N=10$ and $\alpha=0.0001$, and the state $\ket{\theta \phi}$ is taken as discussed in \ref{longtimeaverage} for different $k$ values.
-It is observed that as $w$ is increased, $\langle D_{\rm{eff}} \rangle_w$ increases from $N+1$ \ to the maximum dimension of $2^{10}=1024$.
-As also indicated by $\chi$, a measure for dynamics, the stationary states of the system are also essentially within the PSS for small disorder whereas they explore the full Hilbert space as $w$ is increased.
-Also, it reaches the full Hilbert space value for smaller $w$ when the chaos parameter $k$ is large.
+As also indicated by $\chi$, a measure for dynamics, the stationary states of the system are also essentially within the PSS for small disorder whereas they explore nearly the full Hilbert space as $w$ is increased.
+Also, it reaches almost the full Hilbert space value for smaller $w$ when the chaos parameter $k$ is large.
 It is noteworthy that the effective dimension only approach the maximum possible value for fairly large disorder strength.
+In particular, a well localised coherent state on a periodic orbit/ fixed point of the clean model has $D_{\rm{eff}}$ that deviates significantly from the random state value.
+This deviation indicates that the corresponding eigenstates are scarred by this orbit.
+This can be an example of many-body scars with the difference that here the scars can be identified with a classical model which has been disordered.
+A more detailed study on this is left for future work.
 In particular this indicates that eigenstates can be substantially scarred by certain PSS coherent states and will be an example of many-body scars with the difference that here the scars can be identified with a classical model which has been disordered.
 A more detailed study on this is left for future work.